n., plural: lipids

-A lipid is a fatty or waxy organic compounds readily soluble in nonpolar solvent but not in polar solvent.
-Lipids are involved mainly in energy storage, structural component, and cell signaling.
+A lipid is a fatty or waxy organic compound that is readily soluble in a nonpolar solvent but not in a polar solvent.
+It is mainly involved in energy storage, cell membrane structure and regulatory function, and cell signaling.
 Examples of lipids are waxes, oils, sterols, cholesterol, fat-soluble vitamins, monoglycerides, diglycerides, triglycerides (fats), and phospholipids.

 Lipids vs. Fats